 PJ Library is Here!

-Park Slope Jewish Center is thrilled to launch PJ LIBRARY.
-(PJ, as in pajamas), a program that provides families raising Jewish children with a FREE treasury of Jewish books and music!
-Every month, families enrolled in PJ LIBRARY receive a high-quality, expert-selected and kid-tested (!)
-Jewish book or CD as a gift from the community.
+PJ Library (PJ, as in pajamas!) is at PSJC!
+This program provides families with a FREE treasury of Jewish books and music!
+Families enrolled in PJ LIBRARY receive a high-quality, expert-selected and kid-tested (!)
+Jewish book or CD every month!

 A Chance to Save a Life